 There are 5 priority categories.
 A plant's priority category determines the province's response.

-The plants on this page are organized into these categories.
+The plants on this page are organized into these categories with additional information on:

 These species are determined to be high risk to B.C. and are not yet established.
 Management objective is prevent the introduction and establishment.